yemanbh/PEFT-of-GPT-on-Medical-Data/README.md

 The medalpaca/medical_meadow_health_advice ([dataset](https://huggingface.co/datasets/medalpaca/medical_meadow_health_advice)) dataset in Hugging face was used to fine-tune the model and evaluate its performance performance.

 ![pipeline.png](./images/pipeline.png)

-Figure: Schematics of the workflow
+                  Figure 1: Schematics of the workflow

-- Model: GPT2 model was due to its small number of parameters, so that it will be easy to fine-tune it in smaller GPU memory available from Udacity workspace.
+- Model:GPT2 model was due to its small number of parameters, so that it will be easy to fine-tune it in smaller GPU memory available from Udacity workspace.

 - Fine-tuning dataset: As described above the medalpaca/medical_meadow_health_advice dataset in Hugging face was used to fine-tune and evaluate the performance of the model.
 The dataset was split into training (60%) and test set (30%).